 Outdoor furniture is an investment.
 You regularly clean your indoor sofa (right?), so treat your outdoor furniture with the same level of care.

 - Regularly clean outdoor cushions and throw pillows.
 Brush off loose dirt, spray on a mild soap and water cleaning solution, and then use a soft-bristle brush to clean.
 Once the solution soaks into the fabric, rinse off soapy residue and air dry.

 - Clean all your patio furnishings so you go into winter with dirt- and debris-free pieces.
 For wood furniture, a diluted solution of Murphy’s Oil Soap and water, along with a bristled brush, helps coax out grime before it becomes a problem.
-In fact, most pieces, especially composite furniture, require little more than a mild soap, water, and a soft brush.
+In fact, most pieces, especially outdoor furniture made using HDPE plastic, require little more than a mild soap, water, and a soft brush.
 For tougher stains or to remove fungi, use a solution of one-third bleach and two-thirds water.